rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   "metadata": {
     "type": "string",
     "description": "HTTP(s) or IPFS URI.
-If IPFS, MUST be in the format of ipfs://ipfs/HASH" },
+If IPFS, MUST be in the format of ipfs://ipfs/HASH" }
-  "resources": {
-    "type": Resource[],
-    "description": "An array of Resource objects"
-  },
-  "priority": {
-    "type": "number[]",
-    "description": "An array of indexes matching positions of resources in resources array.
-Changing this changes the order of default rendering.
-Example: [3,2,1]"
-  },
-  "logic": {
-    "type": Logic[],
-    "description": "Set of Logic objects"
-  }
 }
 ```